Pigamer37/animeflv-stremio-addon/README.md

    - [ ] Get episode overviews
 - [X] Offer "On Air" catalog and searchable catalog
 - [X] Make catalog searchable by genre
-- [ ] Research how to get the files directly to Stremio instead of having to send an external link
+- [ ] Research how to get the files directly to Stremio instead of having to send an external link (Streamtape streams are IP bound 😞)

 ### Enhancements/new features
 - [X] Support MyAnimeList, AniDB, AniList and kitsu ID's and thus the kitsu Stremio addon via <https://relations.yuna.moe/api/v2>